Tools4everBV/HelloID-Conn-SA-Full-AzureAD-AccountDelete/README.md

 ## Description
 This HelloID Service Automation Delegated Form can delete disabled Azure users.
 The following options are available:
  1. Search and select the target user
- 3. After confirmation the user is disabled
+ 3. After confirmation the user is deleted

 <!-- Requirements -->
 ## Requirements